codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

   * **Trigger Name**: The event configured in the sensor to trigger the Workflow Template, for example, `trigger-csdp-ci`.
 1. Select **Codefresh Starter Workflow Template**.
 1. From the list of Git Sources, select the Git Source to which to commit the resources for this pipeline.
-  For the quick start, you can select ???
+  For the quick start, you can select TBD
 1. Your workflow template is now set.
 Select **Next** to define the trigger conditions.
 1. In the **Configuration** tab, select **Trigger Conditions**.
 1. From the **Add** dropdown, select **Git Events**.